ChefsSlaad/foundry_swag_docker/README.md

 What this does is tell your provider that you would like to forward trafic for www.yourdomain.com and yourdomain.com to the ip address your.ext.ip.adr (e.g 66.102.13.99).
 The provider will the tell other DNS servers that whenever someone asks for the adresses you specified, they should forward likewise.
 Those providers tell other providers, etc. etc. This is called propagation. this is quite fast, but the internet is a big place, so it still takes a couple of hours before all DNS servers are aware of your new domain name.

-### duckdns(the cheap and easy option)
+### Option 2: duckdns (the free and easy option)
 * create an account with duckdns.org
 * enter the domainname you want to register
 * duckdns will look up your public IP and fill that in.
-If it's incorrect for whatever reason, fill in the correct ip adress
+If it's incorrect for whatever reason, fill in the correct ip address
 * duckdns will also keep your IP updated if you dont have a fixed IP address.

 ### Test
-test that the domain resolves to the correct IP
+Test that the domain resolves to the correct IP
   * go to www.mxtoolbox.com/DNSLookup.aspx
   * enter your domain name
   * verify that it resolves to your IP address.
 If it doesnt, wait a bit and try again.

 ## Hardware selection
-Here's a secret.
-[You dont need powerfull hardware to host a foundry-vtt server](https://foundryvtt.com/article/requirements/).
+Here's a secret: [You dont need powerfull hardware to host a foundry-vtt server](https://foundryvtt.com/article/requirements/).
 A raspberry pi (4B) will do, as will a NAS or NUC.
 Or, if you dont mind, use an old desktop or laptop as a server.

 What you need is:
 * one or two core CPU's (anythng over 1Ghz will do)
 * 1GB ram
 * at least 1GB disk space

 In my experience, the biggest bottleneck for a smooth running game is for your server to serve all your assets quickly.
+For best results:
-Make sure you are using an SSD (so upgrade that if you are using old hardware), and have a good, wired connectiom.
-If you are going with a raspberry pi, make sure you it's a Pi 4B as you will want usb 3.0 and gigabit ethernet.
+* Make sure you are using an SSD (SD Cards or other Flash memory will be quickly destroyed by foundry's frequent read/writes)
+* Have a good, wired connection
+* If you are going with a raspberry pi, make sure it's a Pi 4B as you will want usb 3.0 and gigabit ethernet

 # Setting up the host
-This is about configuring your host machine (which we discussed in the hardware selection section just now) as a server.
+This is about configuring your host machine (which we discussed in the hardware selection section previously) as a server.
 If this is not a NAS, I recommend doing a fresh install of your OS of choice.
 I assume this will be some sort of BSD or Linux system; such as Raspbian, Debian, or perhaps Proxmox or similar.
 I won't go into the details of doing this.
 The rest of this tutorial assumes you have Debian installed (mostly because that's what I'm running).

-### IP address
-Make sure your host has a static IP address
-Make a note of the ip address of you host. on Debian type:

-    ip addr

-You will also need a way to access your host and the terminal.
-I assume you are familiar with ssh or [PuTTY](https://www.putty.org/), so I won't go into it here.

-Anyway, before we start, lets make sure everything is up to date:
+## Update your server
+For the best security you should always keep your system as up to date as possible.
+Updates are often security updates which patch known vulnerabilities.

     sudo apt update
     sudo apt upgrade